aws-samples/aws-ebs-snapshot-sap-hana/README.md

 How to use AWS EBS Snapshots for SAP HANA database to create an automated recovery procedure.
 More information see [SAP on AWS blog](https://aws.amazon.com/blogs/awsforsap/how-to-use-snapshots-for-sap-hana-database-to-create-an-automated-recovery-procedure/).

+**Update 11/2023:** Customers can now use [Amazon Data Lifecycle Manager](https://aws.amazon.com/about-aws/whats-new/2023/11/automate-application-ebs-snapshots-sap-hana-databases/) to automate the creation and retention of application-consistent EBS Snapshots for SAP HANA databases.

 # Backup

 ## Prerequisites